NKoyfish/DungeonCrawl/README.md

   - fixed the confusion between __str__() and __repr__()
   - auto-run fights between player and enemies

 ##  TODO:
-  - Neatly print HP bars of the Player and Enemy during battle below the Message Log
-  - useItem() / eatFood()
-  - Make enemies drop items and equipment depending on their level
-  - allow the player to swap gear during exploration or in combat
-  - allow the player to flee from combat
+  - Determine how we want stats to be printed.
+  - Balance damage (low priority)
+  - Make sure screens are consistent across new actions and clear screens